 We took a quick trip down the alleyway where (on our previous visit) we’d previously spied a dense concentration of love hotels.
 We were still curious about the interior design of the hotels — if the rooms are half as fanciful as the exteriors then the must be a real sight to see!

-This time, we (well, Kat and Amelia) actually wandered into a hotel with a facade covered in blue LEDs and asked whether they could see a room.
+This time, we (well, Kat and The Missus) actually wandered into a hotel with a facade covered in blue LEDs and asked whether they could see a room.
 They were told no; the innkeeper wanted payment for multi-hour block up front.
 We left, somewhat discouraged.

 We had lost track of time once again and realized that the last train back to Kyoto (our base of operations and our last stop of the day) was about to depart, and we were distressingly far from the station.